FLEXIY0/github-vault-sync-plus/README.md

 A conflict happens when the **same file** is edited on two devices before either has synced.

-When MultiSync detects a conflict, a modal appears automatically:
+When the plugin detects a conflict, a modal appears automatically:

 ```
 ┌──────────────────────────────────────────────────┐